Drakengard 2

 Drakengard 2, known in Japan as is a 2005 action role-playing video game developed by Cavia and published by Square Enix in Japan and Ubisoft in all other territories for the PlayStation 2.
-It is the second entry in the Drakengard series, set after the events of the original Drakengard, the story revolves around Nowe, a boy raised by the dragon Legna, fighting against a tyrannical faction of knights, encountering characters from the previous game and becoming entangled in the fate of the world.
+It is the second entry in the Drakengard series, set after the events of the original Drakengard.
+The story revolves around Nowe, a boy raised by the dragon Legna, fighting against a tyrannical faction of knights and encountering characters from the previous game and becoming entangled in the fate of the world.

 Like the original, Drakengard 2 combines on-foot hack and slash with aerial combat stages and role-playing mechanics.
 The previous game's producer, writer and character designer returned to their respective roles.
 The game was designed as a more mainstream game in light of the previous game's dark aesthetic and story.
 The game sold 206,000 copies by the end of 2005.
 Western reviews praised the story, but gave mixed opinions about the graphics and widely criticized the gameplay.
 A spin-off from the series, Nier, was released in 2010, while a third entry in the series, Drakengard 3, was released in December 2013 in Japan and May 2014 in North America and Europe.